 Why is Design For Place important?

-By taking advantage of natural lighting, cross flow ventilation and heating and cooling opportunities that can be built-in to your home at the outset, you can save on ongoing energy costs for many years to come.
-The functional floor plans provide flexibility to allow you to adapt spaces to your specific lifestyle and changes to household composition over time.
+By taking advantage of natural lighting, cross-flow ventilation and heating and cooling opportunities that can be built into your home at the outset, you can save on ongoing energy costs for many years to come.
+The functional floor plans provide flexibility to allow you to adapt spaces to your lifestyle and changes to household composition over time.

 Current mass-market housing in Australia generally does not provide locally appropriate design.
 Construction techniques tend to be similar irrespective of location or climate zone, and often little consideration is given to orientation.

 This can lead to housing outcomes that rely heavily on mechanical heating and cooling, have little or poor connections to exterior open spaces and ‘token’ inclusions to achieve energy rating regulations.
 In addition, floor plan layouts are often inefficient with room sizes and shapes that reduce flexibility in furniture arrangement and functionality.

 More rooms are often squeezed in than are necessarily required as a result of the perception that the house needs to respond to ‘market needs’.
 As a result the running costs to heat, cool and light these homes is higher over time, as well as less responsive to household and lifestyle changes.

 Design For Place:

 - Shows how locally responsive design can reduce the energy needed for heating and cooling of your home, reducing or even eliminating reliance on heating and cooling appliances and their ongoing running costs.

 - Lists key sustainable design principles that can usefully apply to all home designs to improve average energy efficiency and livability.